funkhaus/vuehaus/README.md

 ```

 This will guarantee that the path to this page will always render the About template, even if the user changes that path later on.

+### Preventing deletion
+Any missing page in the `add_routes_to_json` function (for example, if `get_page_by_guid('about')` didn't find any pages) would break the given route; a Developer can lock pages to prevent this type of bug.
+Check the "Prevent non-dev deletion" box in the Developer Meta screen to prevent other users from placing that page in the Trash accidentally.

 ### Advanced Routing
 Take a look at the [path-to-regexp documentation](https://github.com/pillarjs/path-to-regexp) for examples of routing using regex capabilities.